 Arrange a rack in the middle of the oven and heat to 450°F.

 Add the remaining 1 tablespoon of oil to the skillet along with the mushrooms.
 Sauté, scraping up the browned bits at the bottom of the pan, until browned and just tender, about 5 minutes.
 Stir in the sun-dried tomatoes, rosemary, garlic, 1/2 teaspoon of salt, and a few grinds of black pepper.
 Sauté for 1 minute more.
-Stir in the white beans.
+Stir in the white beans and broth.

 Nestle the seared chicken breasts skin-side up in the mushroom mixture, and add any accumulated chicken juices on the plate.
-Cover and roast 15 minutes.
-Uncover and roast until the chicken reaches an internal temperature of 165°F, 15 to 20 minutes more.
+Roast uncovered until the thickest piece of chicken reaches an internal temperature of 165°F, about 30 minutes.
 Serve in shallow bowls, spooning some of the sauce over the chicken and vegetables.

 - Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.

 - Using boneless, skinless chicken: You can use 4 boneless, skinless chicken breasts instead.
 Sear for about 3 minutes on each side.
-Continue with the recipe, then cover and roast at 400°F. Keep it covered the entire time, then start checking for doneness after 25 minutes.
+Continue with the recipe but omit the broth, then cover and roast at 400°F. Keep it covered the entire time, then start checking for doneness after 25 minutes.